gerlos/bbbattendance/README.md

 Dates should be formatted in ISO 8601 format (i.e. `YYYY-MM-DD`, like in 2020-12-31).

 Room and user names with spaces should be in quotes.
-If no date, room or user is specified, events from all the dates, rooms and users found in log file are reported.
+If no date, room or user is specified, reports events from all the dates, rooms and users found in log file.

 By default it reads default log file, `/var/log/bigbluebutton/bbb-web.log`.
 Since log files are often rotated, you may need to specify a different file to read.

 Results are put in a CSV file.
 If no file name is specified by the user, data is written to a file beginning with `bbb-report` (for example: `bbb-report-2020-12-31-roomname-username.csv`).

-*Note: you should check the exact spelling of the user name, since often guests can choose any name they wish, and typos can happen.*
+*Note: you should check the exact spelling of user names you are looking for, since often guests can choose any name they wish, and typos can happen.*

 ## Examples